leedh7878/DanielLee_Project_Portfolio/README.md

 [<u>Data Source</u>](https://www.kaggle.com/datasets/uom190346a/water-quality-and-potability)

-- Conducted EDA, imputation, scaling, and applied SMOTE to address data imbalance.
+- Conducted comprehensive EDA to explore patterns and relationships, followed by imputation and scaling to handle missing values and standardize features.
+Addressed data imbalance effectively by applying SMOTE to enhance minority class representation.

-- Built and evaluated multiple classifiers with a focus on recall using custom scoring metrics.
+- Built and evaluated multiple classifiers, prioritizing recall to minimize false negatives, which is critical for water quality evaluation.
+Used custom scoring metrics during cross-validation to identify underperforming models for elimination.

-- Performed hyperparameter and threshold tuning to optimize model performance .
+- Performed hyperparameter tuning to refine model parameters and threshold tuning to find the optimal balance between precision and recall.
+Focused on maximizing recall while maintaining overall model performance.

-- Improved Random Forest recall from 0.48 to 0.84, reducing false negatives effectively.
+- Achieved significant improvements in Random Forest classifier performance, increasing recall from 0.48 to 0.84.

 <img src="Water_Quality_Potability\res\rf.png" width= "75%" height="75%">